"

 5.3 The Role of Magazines in the Development of American Popular Culture

-Because of the significant costs associated with printing and mailing publications, magazines originally reached out only to regional audiences, limiting their power to influence audiences.
+Due to the significant costs associated with printing and mailing publications, magazines initially targeted only regional audiences, thereby limiting their ability to influence broader audiences.
 Not until these expenses declined and advertising revenues increased could magazine owners justify the cost of mass circulation.

 Advertising for a National Market

-The late 19th century brought with it an increase in mass circulation for the U.S. magazine industry.
+The late 19th century witnessed a surge in mass circulation for the U.S. magazine industry.
 This meant that magazines that had once targeted only a small part of the country suddenly began reaching a nationwide audience.
-In addition to the obvious benefit of increased magazine revenue, this shift to broad circulation caused an interesting phenomenon: the introduction of national trends.
-For the first time in U.S. history, mass circulation allowed the diffusion and advertisement of news, stories, consumer goods, and fashions to widespread, rather than regional, audiences.
-Mass circulation of magazines united the country as geographically diverse consumers read the same stories and saw the same advertisements.
+In addition to the apparent benefit of increased magazine revenue, this shift to broad circulation caused an interesting phenomenon: the introduction of national trends.
+For the first time in U.S. history, mass circulation enabled the widespread diffusion and advertisement of news, stories, consumer goods, and fashions to audiences, rather than just regional ones.
+The mass circulation of magazines united the country, as geographically diverse consumers read the same stories and saw the same advertisements.

 Due to this growth in readership, advertisements became increasingly vital to the magazine industry.
 Advertisers sought to reach a large audience, and magazines willingly afforded them that opportunity, selling advertising space at higher rates.
 One business manager of Scribner’s Monthly, an early popular magazine, solicited advertisements by discussing the readership boom:

 The publishers of Scribner’s Monthly will insert in each number of the magazine certain pages devoted to advertisements of a character likely to interest magazine readers.
-These will not increase the postage, while they will add materially to the ability of the publishers to render their magazines readable and attractive.
-The press of advertisements upon our first number shows how quickly the claims of the new monthly upon the business public are recognized.
-Our edition will be very large, and it will have a national circulation.
+These will not increase the postage, while significantly enhancing the publishers’ ability to make their magazines readable and attractive.
+The pressure of advertisements in our first number shows how quickly the business public recognizes the claims of the new magazine.
+Our edition will be huge, and it will have a national circulation.
 It is now well understood that a first-class popular magazine furnishes to all men who seek a national market the very best medium for advertising that exists (Ohmann, 1996).

 For the first time, publishers and advertisers could access a national market.
-By the 1930s, market research had become the norm for periodicals as magazines—and advertisers—worked to better understand what readers wanted in their publications.
-However, market research has its limits; many publishers instead embraced the potential of magazines to simply tell people what they want or need, thus solidifying the role of the magazine as a driver of popular culture.
-As one editor of Vogue articulated: “If we find out what people want, it’s already too late (Encyclopaedia Britannica).”
+By the 1930s, market research had become the norm for periodicals, as magazines and advertisers sought to understand better what readers wanted in their publications.
+However, market research has its limits; many publishers instead embraced the potential of magazines to tell people what they want or need, thus solidifying the role of the magazine as a driver of popular culture.
+As one editor of Vogue articulated: “If we find out what people want, it’s already too late (Encyclopedia Britannica).”

 Popular Literature in Magazines